Frequently asked questions

 Can I self-host?

 Not today.
-ClickStream is tightly coupled to Cloudflare's edge (Workers, Durable Objects, Analytics Engine, KV, R2, Queues, D1) and rebuilding the platform on a different substrate is a large-scope engineering effort we don't plan to do.
-Enterprise customers can get dedicated Cloudflare tenancy with EU-only or US-only residency; contact sales@clickstream.com.
+ClickStream is tightly coupled to Cloudflare's edge (Workers, Durable Objects, Analytics Engine, KV, R2, Queues, D1) and rebuilding the platform on a different substrate is a large-scope engineering effort we do not currently support.
+Dedicated Cloudflare tenancy with EU-only or US-only residency is available by contract; contact support@clickstream.com.

 Install & DNS